AIO1/ECSPrimengTable/README.md

 ---
 ## Improving documentation readability
-For a clearer reading experience on GitHub, it is recommended to first **collapse the file tree** (by clicking on the icon in the top-left corner).
+For a clearer reading experience on GitHub, it is recommended to first navigate to the [README](README.md) file path and then **collapse the file tree** (by clicking on the icon in the top-left corner).
 Then, select the **Outline** button in the top-right corner to display an index containing all sections of the documentation.

 Following these steps provides a more convenient way to navigate and review the documentation.